usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Instantiate an ADT constructor of a given type with the given children and optional keyword arguments.
+Dynamically instantiate an [algebraic data type](../Rascal/Declarations/AlgebraicDataType/index.md) constructor of a given type with the given children and optional keyword arguments.

 #### Description

-This function will build a constructor if the definition exists and throw an exception otherwise.
+This function will build a constructor if the definition exists and the parameters fit its description, or throw an exception otherwise.

+This function can be used to validate external data sources against an [algebraic data type](../Rascal/Declarations/AlgebraicDataType/index.md) such as XML, JSON and YAML documents.

 ## function typeOf {#Type-typeOf}